-One way to improve their eye health is by stimulating circulation through their eyes.
+One way to improve their eye health is by improving blood flow to the eyes.
 You can do this by giving them frequent eye massages (if they’ll let you).
 Start your massage at the corner of their eyes.

 Being afraid of the dark depends on the dog really.
 Some dogs do fine whereas some can’t handle it and lash out when left alone in it.
-Here are a few signs that you shouldn't leave your dog alone in a poorly lit house.
+Pay attention to your dog and be aware of their personal needs.

-Can dogs see in the dark?
-As it turns out, they can see better than you can.
+As it turns out, dogs can see better than you can.
 Even if they can’t see everything in your house, they can use their memory to navigate through the rooms.